 Orchard Lake St. Marys – Finished strong at the end of last year and brings almost everyone back in search of a repeat Division 2 district title and a shot playing dark horse in the race for the CHSL crown.
 Connor Bowers, a hard-throwing junior pitcher who transferred to St. Mary’s in the fall from public-school Birmingham Seaholm, will be the Eaglets ace.
 Senior captain Mike Hodgins (3B) is the leader in the club house, dugout and in the field.
 He’ll help fuel a line-up peppered with playmakers like Devin Rose (CF) Julian Jones (1B) and Tyson Smith (LF) that gives St. Mary’s quite a bit of pop with its bats.

-Sterling Heights Stevenson – All-State junior centerfielder and University of Michigan-commit Brandon Hughes is toe-to-toe with future college teammate Benedetti of GP South, the best player in Macomb County bragging rights and that gives Stevenson a chance to pull a repeat league title by itself.
+Sterling Heights Stevenson – All-State junior centerfielder and University of Michigan-commit Brandon Hughes is toe-to-toe with future college teammate Benedetti for the best player in Macomb County bragging rights and that gives Stevenson a chance to pull a repeat league title by itself.

 Trenton – Arguably the top Downriver high school club in 2013, the Trojans have a good shot at repeating as league and district champions.
 J.T.
 Conti (Wayne State), Wes Sorenson and Grant Vandenberg are a feared trio from the pitching rubber and senior shortstop Nate Donovan (Kalamazoo College) is a dandy on offense and defense, not to mention a terror on the base-paths.